 - Part of your cheekbone

-Cancers of the nasal cavity and the paranasal sinuses sometimes spread to lymph nodes in the neck.
+Nasal cavity and sinus tumors sometimes spread to lymph nodes in your neck.
 Lymph nodes are removed through a surgery called neck dissection.
-Your surgeon will determine if you need a neck dissection based on a medical exam and a computed tomography (CT) or magnetic resonance imaging (MRI) scan.
+Your surgeon will see if you need a neck dissection based on a medical exam and a computed tomography (CT) or magnetic resonance imaging (MRI) scan.

 Before Your Surgery

-You and your healthcare team will work together to prepare for your surgery.
+You and your care team will work together to get ready for your surgery.

 Help us keep you safe during your surgery by telling us if any of the following statements apply to you, even if you aren’t sure.

-- I take prescription medications, including patches and creams.
+- I take prescription medications (medications my healthcare provider prescribes), including patches and creams.

-- I take any over-the-counter medications, herbs, vitamins, minerals, or natural or home remedies.
+- I take dietary supplements, such as herbs, vitamins, minerals, or natural or home remedies.

 - I have a pacemaker, automatic implantable cardioverter-defibrillator (AICD), or other heart device.